 The DJS Youth Center Intake Specialist described his screening process.
 He related that prior to a youth's arrival he conducts a file review and checks for any indicators of violence, vulnerability and special needs.
 He related that he goes over the intake paperwork with the youth, not only to provide information, but also to develop rapport with the youth prior to administering the screening instrument.
-The Facility Case Management Specialist was very knowledgeable of the assessment/reassessment process.
-He was very articulate in describing all of the information he considers in the assessment.
-He related that he reviews the youth's files, social history information that is or may be available in the ASSIST Database, previous psychological reports, offense history, his age and size, as well as behavioral health or medical information that may be available.
+The facility intake staff stated that he reviews the youth's files, any social history information that is available, his offense history, as well as behavioral health or medical information that may be available.
 He also reviews any self- reported information.
 Reassessments, according to the intake staff, are conducted minimally every 60 days however reassessments may be conducted after home visits, after any major event during the youth's stay and any other time information becomes available that may indicate the need to reassess.